erudnick-cohen/SGLRO-Robust-Optimization/README.txt

 Non-Convex Robust Opimization Algorthm: Scenario Generation with Local Robust Optimization (SGLRO)

 Robust optimization is a type of optimization that accounts for uncertainty by finding a solution which is feasible under all possible uncertain parameter values.
-This project implements a solver for robust optimization problems which contain non-convex objective functions or constraints.
+This project implements a solver for robust optimization problems which contain non-convex constraints.

 This is an implementation of the Scenario Generation with Local Robust Optimization (SGLRO) algorithm presented in Rudnick-Cohen et al. 2019.